 Other service revenues.
-Optical service revenues consist of handling charges billed to the members of the Company's optical products purchasing organization.
-The Company's optical products purchasing organization negotiates volume buying discounts with optical products manufacturers.
+Optical service revenues consist of handling charges billed to the members of the Company's optical products purchasing organization negotiates volume buying discounts with optical products manufacturers.
 The buying discounts and any handling charges billed to the members of the buying group represent the revenue recognized for financial reporting purposes.
 The Company satisfies the performance obligation and recognizes revenue when the orders are shipped to members.
 The Company bases its estimates for sales returns and discounts on historical experience and has not experienced significant fluctuations between estimated and actual return activity and discounts given.
 The Company sold its optical products purchasing organization on December 31, 2020.